-This CPD course is an introduction to the legal framework within which we are operating, the role of the CPS and the Police, the rights-based laws which apply in all areas, and the specific legal principles which apply in the criminal and family courts.
+- An introduction to the law of England and Wales, the role of the CPS and the Police, the rights-based laws which apply in all courts, and the specific legal principles which apply in the criminal and family courts.

-We will share with you what each court looks like and who you will find in different courts and we will explain some key legal terminology so that you can better understand what is being discussed in court.
+- You will learn about the different courts and who you will find in different courts and key legal terminology will be explained so that you can better understand what is being discussed in court.

-We will then look at how to apply this information to the work we do, supporting communication.
+- The course will also look at how to apply this information to the work intermediaries do, supporting communication.